 Without going into too much detail, this lists the bare bones requirements for creating an IEM setup.
 Keep in mind that you can eliminate the wireless receiver and bodypack if you opt to use a headphone extension cable.

 Be sure to take care of your in ear monitor cable

 While you’re on stage, you’re going to be moving around.
 Depending on how much energy your band outputs, this could be either a ton or very little.

 Those movements do have adverse effects on the longevity of your in ear monitors and the cable provided.
 Depending on which one you buy, be sure to have backup cables that you can swap out in the even that one goes bad.

 I can’t stress this one enough.
 It’s super important to keep your IEMs clean.
 The last thing you want is to be on tour with an ear infection.
 Most in ears come with a cleaning tool that you can use to get the excess wax and debris out of the headphone.

 You’ll also want to purchase backup foam inserts if you don’t have custom molds.
 I find that after I change out a foam insert after a while, the sound of my in ear monitors opens up once again and I can hear the high end that was previously blocked from ear wax.

 Buy a backup pair of lower end in ear monitors

-In the event that you happen to misplace your more expensive IEMs, it’s a good practice to have a spare set of in ears ready to go at all times.
+In the event that you happen to misplace your more expensive IEMs, it’s a good idea to have a spare set of in-ears ready to go at all times.